netbox-community/netbox-zero-to-hero/modules/3-adding-the-kit/3-video-script.md

 ### Devices
 Now it's time to add the devices as instances of the device types you just added, so flip back over to postman to do this via the REST API.
 The request type once again is POST and the API endpoint is dcim/devices, and as usual there is a list of json objects for each device.

-So, the first device in the list is the WAN router, and the name is AUBRI01-RTR-1 so that's easy enough, but notice there are some fields like device type for example that have the numeric ID of the device type being instantiated - the question is how do you know what that ID value is? well you could find it in the web interface as we have seen, but we could also make an API call to get the same value.
+So, the first device in the list is the WAN router, and the name is AUBRI01-RTR-1 so that's easy enough, but notice there are some fields like device type for example that have the numeric ID of the device type being instantiated - so the question is how do you know what that ID value is? well you could find it in the web interface as we have seen, but we could also make an API call to get the same value.

 For example if you run the 'get device types' request you could return a list of them all like this (with ?brief=1), or you could filter the results to only return the data you need - for example to filter for the ISR4321 router model you could append '?model__ic=ISR' to the end of the request - hit send and there is the result containing the ID value of 6.

-using the 'double underscore ic' lookup expression filters string fields (you can find much more on this in the NetBox documentation (show http://localhost:8000/static/docs/reference/filtering/) in this case it the 'double underscore ic' filter matches when a string contains the text, and is not case sensitive.
+using the 'double underscore ic' lookup expression filters string fields (you can find much more on this in the NetBox documentation (show https://netboxlabs.com/docs/netbox/en/stable/reference/filtering/) in this case the 'double underscore ic' filter matches when a string contains the text, and is not case sensitive.

 So you can add filters in this way to find all of the other ID values required to add the devices For example to find the ID of the location you want to install a device into - you could use the 'get locations' request and filter on a status of planned - and that will return only the new Brisbane location.